 5. Best World Lifestyle

-Firstly, its DR’s Secret is a cherished skincare brand not just in Singapore, but in other asian countries like Malaysia, Bangkok, Hong Kong, Thailand, Taiwan, Indonesia, South Korea, China, and beyond, including Dubai.
+Firstly, its DR’s Secret is a cherished skincare brand not just in Singapore, but in other Asian countries like Malaysia, Bangkok, Hong Kong, Thailand, Taiwan, Indonesia, South Korea, China, and beyond.

 Secondly, BWL’s products are designed with Asian skin in mind.
-This positioning has made the brand an instant hit in a beauty-conscious asian market.
+This positioning has made the brand a hit in a beauty-conscious Asian market.

 Thirdly, BWL presents its business opportunity as a platform to achieve personal and financial goals, which has captured the attention of entrepreneurial enthusiasts.